DoomsdayDevice/datagram/README.md

     * No libraries, only native JS.
     * you can move the slider and data will show on the screen (duh)
     * nice transition animations
-    * spaghetti code (the contest was one week long, so had to do it fast)
+    * crappy spaghetti code and bugs (the contest was one week long, so had to do it fast)